 \subsection{Acknowledgements}

-We are grateful to Dimitrios Chatzis, George Georgiou and Carlos Nunez for carefully reading the manuscript and for providing insightful comments.
+We are grateful to Dimitrios Chatzis, George Georgiou, Carlos Nunez and Konstantinos Sfetsos for carefully reading the manuscript and for providing insightful comments.
 This paper has been financed by the funding programme ``MEDICUS", of the University of Patras (grant number: 83800).